wesfloyd/avs-context-prompt/README.md

 ## End to End Flow

+**Step 1)** AVS Idea Refinement:
+User interacts with LLM to determine whether their

-**Step 1)** Idea to Design:
+**Step 1)** AVS Idea to Design:
 User defines their AVS goals or design at a high level (minimal prompt).

-Example design prompt:
+  _Example design prompt:_
   _Generate an EigenLayer AVS design file named avs-design-formyidea.md.
   Operator Work: Design an AVS where a single Operator **generates cat images** via LLM inference.
   Validation: The work is validated using at least two other operators set of LLMs to measure their accuracy.
 The validating operators should assign a percentage "accuracy rating" between 0% and 100%.
   Rewards: validating operators get rewarded if they respond with any accuracy rating.
 Mark the Operator that generated the original image for a reward if the aversage validator accuracy was greater than 90%
-  Slashing: slash the generating Operator if their average validator accuracy was less than 20% Use the attached avs-design-context-window-prompt.md for guidance._
+  Slashing: slash the generating Operator if their average validator accuracy was less than 20%

-**Step 2)** Design to Development Plan:
+  Use the attached avs-design-context-window-prompt.md for guidance._

-User sends their prompt and the standard [avs-design-context-window-prompt.md](./avs-design-context-window-prompt.md) to the LLM.
-This results in a detailed avs-custom-development-plan.md customized for their AVS.
+User sends their prompt to the LLM along with the standard [avs-design-context-window-prompt.md](./avs-design-context-window-prompt.md) (_or in the near future, MCP server endpoints_).
+This results in a detailed `avs-design-formyidea.md` customized for their AVS.

-**Step 3)** Implementation:
+**Step 3)** ASV Design to Prototype:
-User feeds their avs-design-formyidea.md file to a coding-centric llm (Claude Code or Cursor) along with an interchangeable set of standard context window files such as:
+User feeds their `avs-design-formyidea.md` file to a coding-centric llm (Claude Code or Cursor) along with an interchangeable set of standard context window files (_or in the near future, MCP server endpoints_) such as:
 - [avs-**default**-coding-context-window-prompt.md](./avs-coding-context-window-prompt.md) for standard hello world AVS implementation to a codebase including deployment code.
 - `avs-othentic-coding-context-window-prompt.md` to generate code that could be ran on [Othentic](https://docs.othentic.xyz/main).
 - `avs-wavs-coding-context-window-prompt.md` to generate code that could be ran on [WAVS](https://www.wavs.xyz/)

+**Result:** User gets a functional, working AVS prototype they can deploy to devnet or testnet.

 **Step 4)** Deployment:
 [todo determine how to leverage llms to simplify the contract deployment script generation w/forge]

 **Step 5)** Testing:
 [todo determine how to leverage an llm for this]

-**Result:** User gets a functional, working AVS prototype they can deploy to devnet or testnet.
+Future enhancements:
+- Design stage can be modified to product a "level of effort" to be used for high level planning of developer cost and timelines to implement their AVS idea.
+- Moving from Context Window files to MCP server endpoints for enhanced LLM outputs.

 Todos:
 - Refine Ideation step to prompt the user with suggestion and feedback loops.